 He then did a study where he instructed people to ask each other these 36 personal questions..

 The people reported highly speeded up intimacy with one another.

 I’ve listed these 36 questions at the bottom of this article – but first – I’d like to share some thoughts and lessons to be learned from this research!

 Firstly, I admit it can be tough to be vulnerable with others – especially if you’ve experienced a lot of rejection, judgement, or hurt.

-But every time we try to protect our hearts from feeling pain …we are also stopping our hearts from receiving true love and intimacy.
+But every time we try to protect our hearts from feeling pain, we are also stopping our hearts from receiving true intimacy.